What is the most important thing in the world?

 Since our counselling service began in 1992 there has been a steady increase in the need for such a service in the community.

-Changes in society have meant many children are now exposed to an increasing range of issues, including bullying, abuse, and family issues.
+Changes in society have meant many children are now exposed to an increasing range of issues, including bullying, abuse, family issues & more recently Covid.
 Children often do not have the skills to deal with these issues.

 At the end of the counselling process with your child and family, we will send a short evaluation form for you to complete.
 Your experience is valuable to us, we appreciate knowing your feedback so we can maintain a quality service.